vankari/YOLO-Master/README.md

 > **"Exploring the frontiers of Dynamic Intelligence in YOLO."**

 This work represents our passionate exploration into the evolution of Real-Time Object Detection (RTOD).
-To the best of our knowledge, **YOLO-Master is perhaps the first work to deeply integrate Mixture-of-Experts (MoE) with the YOLO architecture on general-purpose datasets.**
+To the best of our knowledge, **YOLO-Master is the first work to deeply integrate Mixture-of-Experts (MoE) with the YOLO architecture on general-purpose datasets.**

 Most existing YOLO models rely on static, dense computation—allocating the same computational budget to a simple sky background as they do to a complex, crowded intersection.
-We believe detection models should be more "adaptive," much like the human visual system.
-While this initial exploration may not be perfect, it demonstrates the significant potential of **Efficient Sparse MoE (ES-MoE)** in balancing high precision with ultra-low latency.
+We believe detection models should be more "adaptive", much like the human visual system.
+While this initial exploration may be not perfect, it demonstrates the significant potential of **Efficient Sparse MoE (ES-MoE)** in balancing high precision with ultra-low latency.
 We are committed to continuous iteration and optimization to refine this approach further.

 Looking forward, we draw inspiration from the transformative advancements in LLMs and VLMs.
 We are committed to refining this approach and extending these insights to fundamental vision tasks, with the ultimate goal of tackling more ambitious frontiers like Open-Vocabulary Detection and Open-Set Segmentation.